Viggo Mortensen: Family and relationships

 Mortensen holds dual American and Danish citizenship.
 He has stated that he was raised speaking English and Spanish, and sometimes feels that, when speaking Spanish, he "can get to the heart of the matter better".

 Mortensen met singer Exene Cervenka in 1986 on the set of the comedy Salvation!
 The couple married on July 8, 1987.
-On January 28, 1988, Cervenka gave birth to their son, named Henry Blake Mortensen, who later played his on-screen son in the film Crimson Tide in 1995.
-Henry graduated from Columbia University in 2010 with a B.A. in Archaeology and has been working at Perceval Press, founded by his father.
+On January 28, 1988, Cervenka gave birth to their son, Henry, who later played his on-screen son in the film Crimson Tide in 1995.
+Henry graduated from Columbia University in 2010 with a B.A. in archaeology and has been working at Perceval Press, which was founded by his father.
 Mortensen and Cervenka lived in Idaho for three years.
 They separated in 1992 and divorced in 1997.
 Since 2009, he has been in a relationship with Spanish actress Ariadna Gil.
 Though the couple reside in Madrid, Mortensen spends much of his time in the United States, and has stated, "I am a citizen and longtime resident of the United States and am attached to its landscapes, history, and people."
 He has owned property in Sandpoint, Idaho, and spends time there when not filming movies.

-Mortensen has talked about his family's struggles with dementia, seeing both of his parents, three of his four grandparents, aunts, uncles, and his stepfather battle the disease.
-In 2016, Mortensen traveled to New York to take care of his father, who died a year later from dementia.
-Two years prior, Mortensen's mother also died from complications of the condition.
+Mortensen has talked about his family's struggles with dementia, seeing both of his parents, three of his four grandparents, aunts, uncles, and his stepfather battle the condition.
+In 2016, Mortensen traveled to New York to take care of his father, who died a year later.
+Two years earlier, Mortensen's mother had also died from complications of the condition.

 Mortensen was a close friend of Icelandic painter Georg Guðni Hauksson until the latter's death in 2011.
-He had long been an admirer of Georg Guðni's work as a landscape artist, and the two published books together as well as maintaining a close friendship.
+He had long been an admirer of Georg Guðni's work as a landscape artist, and the two published books together.